Leaping Into Memories: Space-Time Deep Feature Synthesis: Main Results

 \textbf{Regularizers}.
-In Table~\ref{tab:objective} we provide comparisons over different priming and regularizer combinations for our LEAPS objective.
-We report the top-1 accuracies of the inverted model (m), and verifier (v), as well as the Inception Score (IS) of the inverted model across a range of spatiotemporal convolutional and attention-based architectures.
+In~\Cref{tab:objective} we provide comparisons over different priming and regularizer combinations for our LEAPS objective.
+We report the top-1 accuracies of the inverted model (m), and verifier (v), as well as the IS of the inverted model across a range of spatiotemporal convolutional and attention-based architectures.
 We note that in the case of inverting X3D$_{\text{S}}$ the same model is used for both model inversion and as the verifier, evidently resulting in matching verifier/inverted model accuracies.
 Overall, the priming objective $\underset{prim}{\mathcal{L}}$ combined with either regularizer term yields clear improvements compared to the sole use of model priming.
 Modest improvements are observed with the combination of priming and the feature diversity regularizer over priming with temporal coherence.
 We believe that this is due to the enhanced search space of $\underset{prim}{\mathcal{L}}+\underset{feat}{\mathcal{R}}$ as more diverse class features not in the stimulus are also explored.
 The combination of the priming objective with both regularizer terms for our proposed LEAPS consistently achieves the best results by a large margin compared to all other settings.
 LEAPS improves accuracy, for both the inverted model and verifier, as well as the quality of the generated videos based on the IS.
 These results further demonstrate that our proposed LEAPS optimization can be used across a range of architectures as a general spatiotemporal feature visualization method.
-Further qualitative examples for each network over different Kinetics classes can be found in the supplementary material.
+Further qualitative examples for each network over different Kinetics classes are shown in Figures~S1 to~S4 in the supplementary alongside embeddings projections of LEAPS with different regularizer regimes in Section~S3.